-The Agency account dashboard allows similar viewing capabilities to the Advertiser's dashboard and includes default access to:
+The Agency account dashboard allows similar viewing capabilities to the Advertiser dashboard and includes default access to:

 Typical KPIs include impressions, clicks, installs, user loyalty, cost, ROI, etc. More details on the various reporting dashboards can be found here.

 Advertiser accounts are geared towards serving the app and data-owner.
-Advertisers typically add their owned-properties to their account and determine the data-access levels required.
+Advertisers typically add their apps to their accounts and determine the data-access levels required.

-Agency accounts are purpose-built to enable agency teams to efficiently measure and analyze their clients' app marketing campaigns across their client portfolio.
+Agency accounts are purpose-built for agency teams.
+They include the tools for efficient measurement and analysis of marketing campaigns across their client portfolio.